varunarya10/unittest2/README.txt

 method can be overriden in subclasses to, for example, match on the full file path or use regular expressions for matching.

+Addition of a setuptools compatible entrypoint for the unit2 test runner script.
+Contributed by Chris Withers.

+Tests fixed to be compatible with Python 2.7, where deprecation warnings are silenced by default.

 Feature parity with unittest in Python 2.7 RC 1.